 EMERGENCY DEPARTMENT CARE AND DISPOSITION

 Acute care requires accurate identification of hyperthermia with end-organ injury and rapid mitigation of the heat imbalance.
 Initial diagnostic studies are directed at detecting end-organ damage and excluding other disease processes.
 Early laboratory abnormalities associated with heat stroke include hypoglycemia, hypophosphatemia, hypokalemia, elevated liver enzymes, hypercalcemia, elevated hematocrit along with elevated creatine phosphokinase and myoglobin from rhabdomyolysis.
-Laboratory abnormalities of DIC and renal failure may develop with time.
-Obtain an EKG and CXR. ...
+Laboratory abnormalities of DIC and renal failure may develop ...